Four Steps to Fighting Spiritual Warfare

 When you’re being attacked, it’s proof that you’re a believer.
 The more you make an impact for God, the more the Devil is going to fight you.
 You never outgrow it; it just gets more intense.

 2. Accept God-given authority.
-Most believers don’t understand about the authority they have against the Devil.
-Matthew 28:18-19 says we have all authority in Heaven and on Earth.
+Most believers are ignorant about the authority they have to use against the Devil.
+Matthew 28:18-19 says we have all authority in heaven and earth.
 Then Jesus says, “Therefore go and make disciples” (NIV).
 He transfers the authority to you and me.
-He does that because he’s given us a specific mission: sharing the message of Jesus as his ambassadors (2 Corinthians 5:20).
+He does that because he’s given us a specific mission (2 Corinthians 5:20).

 3. Put on God’s armor.
-When Paul wrote about the whole armor of God in Ephesians 6:11-17, he was in prison chained to a Roman guard.
+When Paul wrote about the whole armor of God (Ephesians 6:11-17), he was in prison chained to a Roman guard.
 Paul used the Roman centurion as a model for spiritual armor.
-Paul says that just as the Roman soldier was properly dressed to do battle, we also need to be dressed for battle.
+Paul says, just as the Roman soldier is properly dressed to do battle, we also need to be dressed for battle.

 Talk It Over